Do you know which foods to avoid with mitral valve prolapse?

 The good news is that MVP isn’t usually a death sentence.
-It doesn’t have to take over your life!
 Most patients have options, and the symptoms of the disorder can be controlled if the necessary lifestyle changes are made and maintained.
 Just eliminating certain foods from one’s diet can greatly reduce the frequency and severity of any symptoms when you’re living with mitral valve prolapse.

 Yes, it will mean giving up some of the things that you love, but that’s a small price to pay to be able to lead a full and active life.
-The following foods in particular are notorious for triggering symptoms of the condition.
-Avoid these and you will almost certainly see your quality of life improve…
+Some foods in particular are notorious for triggering symptoms of the condition.
+Avoid the following and you will almost certainly see your quality of life improve.

 Coffee is not tolerated well by most mitral valve prolapse patients, particularly those who are symptomatic.
 That is because it contains stimulants, primarily caffeine.
 Depending on the brewing method and alkaloid content of the particular bean, one cup can contain up to 300 milligrams.

 Although tea contains a lot less caffeine than coffee, the other three stimulants produce a synergistic effect.
-Together, the four stimulants can cause an imbalance in the autonomic nervous system that can trigger or worsen mitral valve prolapse symptoms like palpitations, chest pain, and dizziness.
+Together, the four stimulants can cause an imbalance in the autonomic nervous system, triggering or worsening mitral valve prolapse symptoms like palpitations, chest pain, and dizziness.